Which Authority Grain Free Dry Recipes Get

 The second ingredient is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The third ingredient mentions dried peas.
+The third ingredient includes dried peas.
 Dried peas are a good source of carbohydrates.
 Plus they’re naturally rich in dietary fiber.

-However, dried peas contain about 27% protein, a factor that must be considered when judging the actual meat content of this dog food.
+However, dried peas and chickpeas contain about 27% protein, a factor that must be considered when judging the meat content of this dog food.

-The fifth ingredient is flaxseed meal, one of the best plant-based sources of healthy omega-3 fatty acids.
+The sixth ingredient is flaxseed meal, one of the best plant-based sources of healthy omega-3 fatty acids.
 Flax meal is particularly rich in soluble fiber.